cleber-bot/pneumatic-seed-meter-design-and-statistical-stackup/README.md

 Complete mechanical development of a seed metering system, from high-complexity CAD modeling to 3D statistical tolerance analysis using CETOL 6σ and custom Python scripts
 # Precision Seed Meter: Full Product Development & Statistical Tolerance Analysis

 This repository showcases the end-to-end mechanical development of a high-precision seed metering system.
-The project integrates advanced 3D CAD modeling, Design for Manufacturing (DFM), and rigorous statistical validation to ensure vacuum sealing and operational reliability.
+The project integrates advanced 3D CAD modeling, Design for Manufacturing (DFM), and rigorous statistical validation to ensure pressure sealing and operational reliability.

 ## 🛠 Project Scope